 Change into seasonal clothes that will keep you comfortable.
 A summer day with no air conditioning can get hot.
 Change into light, loose-fitting clothes to stay cool.
 If it’s colder when you lose power, layer up with a hat, socks and a sweater to stay warm.

 If you lose power during the day, take advantage of any natural light to gather supplies you may need later, like flashlights, batteries and candles.
-If you’re using candles, keep them on sturdy surfaces, out of reach from kids and pets.
+If you’re using candles, keep them on sturdy surfaces and out of reach from kids and pets.
 Have a fire extinguisher handy just in case.

 Consider collecting some tap water in a bathtub or sink.
-This could be used to wash hands, flush toilets or, after being boiled, for cooking food.
+This could be used to wash hands, flush toilets or cook food after being boiled.
 Also, make sure your pet’s bowl is full of fresh water.

 Unplug major appliances and devices – except the fridge – in case of a power surge.
-You don’t want your valuable devices being damaged.
+You don’t want your valuable devices to be damaged.
 Also, try not to open your fridge or freezer.

 “The refrigerator will keep food cold for about four hours,” according to Ready.gov.
 “A full freezer will keep the temperature for about 48 hours.”

 If you suspect your power is going to be out for more than four hours, consider eating some perishables, like dairy products, before they can spoil.

 During hurricane season, one of the most common claims are losses related to power outages.
 An often overlooked coverage related to prolonged power loss is food spoilage coverage.
 “Refrigerated food spoilage coverage is an important coverage that many members may not have on their policy,” said Scott Richards, regional manager of AAA insurance sales in Rhode Island.
 “Basically, it covers the cost to replace the items in your fridge if the power goes out.”

 Speak to an agent to learn more about homeowners insurance from AAA and to add this coverage to your policy.